-The Reserve Bank encounters a broad range of risks in fulfilling its responsibilities.
+The Reserve Bank, like any organisation, cannot achieve its objectives without taking on risk.
 Management of these risks is the responsibility of all staff.
 In particular, managers have a responsibility to evaluate their risk environment, put in place appropriate controls and ensure that these controls are well developed and implemented effectively.
 The Bank identifies, assesses and manages risk at both an enterprise ('top-down') and business ('bottom-up') level, a process that is subject to ongoing review.
-These risks are managed to a level that is consistent with the Bank's risk appetite through processes that emphasise the importance of integrity, intelligent inquiry, maintaining high-quality staff and public accountability.
+These risks are managed to a level that is consistent with the Bank's risk appetite through processes that emphasise the importance of integrity, intelligent inquiry, maintaining high-guality staff and public accountability.
+Responsibility for articulation of the Bank's risk appetite resides with the management of the Bank.
 The development and maintenance of an active risk management culture that acknowledges the need for careful analysis and management of risk in all business processes is an important objective of this framework.

 Oversight of the Reserve Bank's arrangements for risk management is undertaken by the Risk Management Committee.
-The committee is chaired by the Deputy Governor and comprises: the Assistant Governors for the Business Services,

-Corporate Services and Financial Markets groups; the Chief Financial Officer; the Chief Information Officer; the Heads of the Audit, Human Resources, Information, and Risk and Compliance departments; and the General Counsel.
+The committee is chaired by the Deputy Governor and comprises: the Assistant Governors for the Business Services, Corporate Services and Financial Markets groups; the Chief Financial Officer; the Chief Information Officer; the Heads of the Audit, Human Resources, Information, and Risk and Compliance departments; and the General Counsel.
 The Risk Management Committee meets at least six times each year and keeps the Executive Committee and the Reserve Bank Board Audit Committee informed about its activities.

 The Risk Management Committee is responsible for ensuring the proper assessment and effective management of all the risks the Reserve Bank faces, with the exception of those arising directly from its monetary and financial stability policies and payments policy functions.
 These risks remain the responsibility of the Governor, the Reserve Bank Board and the Payments System Board.
 The risks associated with the Bank's ownership of Note Printing Australia Limited (NPA) are overseen by the Reserve Bank Board.
 The NPA Charter, which is reviewed annually by the Reserve Bank Board, defines the scope of NPA's activities and sets out the approach to risk management to be taken by the NPA Board.
 However, responsibility for the day-to-day activities of NPA rests with the NPA Board and management.
-The Bank's risk management framework covers the relationships that it has with NPA other than its ownership - for example, the relationships of customer and supplier, and landlord and tenant.
+The Bank's risk management framework covers the relationships that it has with NPA other than its ownership - for example, the relationships of customer and landlord.

 The Risk Management Committee is assisted in its responsibilities by the Risk and Compliance Department.
-The department's main role is to assist individual business areas to manage their risk and compliance environment effectively within a framework that is broadly consistent across areas.
-It also monitors risk and performance associated with the Reserve Bank's activities in financial markets and supports the business areas by implementing Bank-wide control frameworks covering fraud, bribery and corruption, business continuity and compliance-related risks.
+The department assists individual business areas manage their risk and compliance environment effectively within a framework that is consistent across areas.
+It monitors risk and performance associated with the Reserve Bank's activities in financial markets.
+It also supports the business areas by implementing Bank-wide control frameworks covering fraud, bribery and corruption, business continuity and compliance-related risks.
 The Head of Risk and Compliance Department reports directly to the Deputy Governor.

 The Audit Department undertakes a risk-based audit program to provide assurance that risks are identified and key controls to mitigate these risks are well designed and working effectively.
 This includes periodic reviews of the Reserve Bank's risk management framework and testing key controls in business areas on a sample basis.
-The Head of Audit Department reports directly to the Deputy Governor and the Chair of the Reserve Bank Board Audit Committee.
+The Head of Audit Department reports directly to the Chair of the Reserve Bank Board Audit Committee and the Deputy Governor.